 Who owns the Inbox?

 Nobody.
 Everyone.
 You decide.
-While all of these are true, you’ll want to set up some business rules around how your team and organization uses the Inbox.
+While all of these are true, you’ll want to set up some business rules around how your team and organization use the Inbox.
 For example, at LiquidPlanner no single person owns the Inbox (it’s assigned to “Reference”).
 We use the Inbox for triage.
 It’s where we send bugs, feature requests, fit-and-finishes, etc. In our twice-weekly triage meetings, the meeting lead goes through the Inbox, item by item.
-Each task is discussed, then assigned and estimated until the Inbox is empty and every item has a place in the schedule.
+Each task is discussed, assigned, and estimated until the Inbox is empty and every item has a place in the schedule.